emylincon/sau/README.md

-# SAU Exporter
+# SaU (Stopped and Unattached) Exporter
 ## Overview

-The SAU Exporter is a Python-based application designed to collect and expose AWS EC2 and EBS volume metrics for monitoring and observability.
+The SaU Exporter is a Python-based application designed to collect and expose AWS EC2 and EBS volume metrics for monitoring and observability.
 It utilizes the Prometheus client library to provide an HTTP endpoint for scraping metrics.

 ## Features
 * **EC2 Metrics**: Collects information about stopped EC2 instances in different AWS regions.